 I’m part of the digital accessibility team, so I’m more focused on the digital aspect of it.
 But we also have different teams in Barclays who make sure, for example, that customers with accessibility needs can access the services they want via telephone banking and in our branches as well as those who provide workplace adjustments for our colleagues.
 It really impacts the way we work and everything we do.

-How important is staff training for compliance within Barclays?
+2. How important is staff training for compliance at Barclays?

 Being a bank, compliance training is something we take very, very seriously.
 We have many mandatory training courses rolling out every quarter, which all, or many, of our colleagues need to complete.